clearlinux/autospec/README.rst

   Provides the main Summary: value of the package, overriding any automatically found values.
 Only the first line is used.

+pypi.json
+  Provides an alternative to reading the pypi api url for package metadata. provides, requires, summary, description and license information could be sourced from this file (see https://wiki.python.org/moin/PyPIJSON) for more details on the structure.

 Controlling flags and optimization
 ----------------------------------
 Further control of the build can be achieved through the use of the